yugabyte/yugabyte-db/docs/content/latest/admin/yb-ctl.md

 Specifies the number of replicas for each tablet.
 Should be an odd number of least `3` or  (for example, `3` or `5`) so that a majority consensus can be established.

-Replication factor for the cluster as well as default number of YB-Master services.
+Replication factor for the cluster as well as default number of YB-Master servers.

 Default: `1`